FaizanKJSIT/BE/README.md

 ### 2. These attributes are required to be passed to access services provided by those endpoints.
 ### 3. When a body is requested the entire object with all atributes must be passed.
 ### 4. All Endpoints returns the same entity object back unless specified otherwise
+### 5. It is Recommended that you Drop and Recreate schema after each update if you are purely relying on hibernate to create database to avoid conflicts.
 ---
 ## **I) User Entity**